visualum-engineers/visualum/README.md

     2. If in production : Run `npm start`

 ## Compiling Sass Files
-1. Development
 * If you use VSCode, install the extension, Live Sass Compiler.
 * If you decide not to use VSCode:
-        1. Find another simple software that will automatically compile all scss files, into the main.scss file.
-        2. Ensure sass files are compiled into the main.css file
-2. Production
-    * We may use webpack
+    1. Run `npm run scss` to compile scss to a main.css file, in the public directory
+    2. Note: This method will only build the script.
+If you make changes, you need to run this command again, to get an updated main.css file.

+## Launching App for Production
+1. Run `npm build`